j15k/wcag-skip-links/README.md

 ## Usage

+Create Skip links by following the instructions below.

+### HTML

 1. Place a HTML skip link on all of your Web pages, ideally before any other content.
 E.g.:

 ```html